falyseck/Virtual_broker/README.md

 # Courtier Virtuel à Dakar 🏡🇸🇳

 **Courtier Virtuel à Dakar** is a mobile application that connects apartment owners directly with clients looking for housing in Dakar.
-It aims to make the rental or buying process simpler, faster, and free from intermediaries.
+It aims to make the rental process simpler, faster, and free from intermediaries.

 ## ✨ Key Features